-For over 25 years, James Aitken has advised many of the world’s most sophisticated investors.
+For over twenty five years, James Aitken has advised many of the world’s most sophisticated investors.
 Discover why they trust him.

 Throughout 2007 & 2008, James’ unique ability to understand then explain the plumbing not only helped his clients not lose money, but helped some of them make a fortune.
 Starting in late 2008 a number of these clients encouraged James to set up his own firm, which he did: his one-man firm Aitken Advisors LLP went live on June 1st, 2009.